WindowsAddict/IDM-Activation-Script/README.md

 ## This project has been archived and is no longer being maintained.

-I've switched to [HTTP Downloader](https://rentry.co/HTTP_Downloader), don't want to keep up with IDM new nags anymore.
+I've switched to FDM, don't want to keep up with IDM new nags anymore.

 ------------------------------------------------------------------------